Anders Wiman: Life

 Wiman was born to well-off land-owing farmer family in Hammarlöv, Sweden in 1865.
 He attended school in Lund, and graduated from secondary school in 1885.
 In the autumn of the same year, Wiman went to Lund University studying Mathematics, Botany and Latin.
 He attained Bachelor's degree in 1887 and his Licentiate in 1891.
 He continued his study in the same university under supervision of Carl Fabian Björling and was awarded doctorate in 1892, with thesis Klassifikation af regelytorna af sjette graden (Classification of regular surfaces of degree 6).

 In 1892, Wiman was appointed as a docent (equivalent of assistant professor) in Lund University.
 There, his work on the classification of finite geometrical groups in the last few years of the 19th century was seen impressive.
 He classified all algebraic curves of genus 3, 4, 5 and 6 which have non-trivial algebraic automorphisms.
 In a paper for approximations to small denominators in 1900, Wiman applied measure theory to the probabilistic problem, and became the first person to do so.

 In 1901, Wiman accepted an extraordinary professorship in algebra and number theory at Uppsala University.
 Topics he studied here included solubility of algebraic equations, Galois group of soluble equations of prime degree, and entire functions.
 Wiman was promoted to an ordinary professor in 1906, and held the chair at Uppsala until 1929.
 In that year, Wiman was made professor emeritus, but he remained active in teaching.

 In 1904 Wiman was an Invited Speaker of the ICM in Heidelberg.
 Wiman was from 1908 an editor of Acta Mathematica.

 Wiman returned to Lund in his final year, and stayed there until he died.

-Awards and Honours
+Awards and honours

+He was a member of the: